sorokadima/LLM-engineer-handbook-uaUK/README.md

 **Build & Auto-optimize**

-- [AdalFlow](https://github.com/SylphAI-Inc/AdalFlow) - AdalFlow: The PyTorch library for LLM applications.
+- [AdalFlow](https://github.com/SylphAI-Inc/AdalFlow) - The library to build & auto-optimize LLM applications, from Chatbot, RAG, to Agent.
+It is AI-first with PyTorch-like design patterns.

 - [dspy](https://github.com/stanfordnlp/dspy) - DSPy: The framework for programming—not prompting—foundation models.

 **Build**